UCDavisLibrary/fin-ucd-lib-deployment/README.md

 This repository stores the definition of the UC Davis DAMS fin deployment.

-A fin application deployment is a series of Github repositories each containing docker containers.
+A fin application deployment is a series of Github repositories each containing docker containers for various fin services.
 The docker containers will be built and tagged based on the defined repository tags/branchs (*see below for note on this) within [config.sh](./config.sh).

 The following repositories are (currently) used to create the UC Davis Library DAMS deployment: